Nurse Staffing under Absenteeism: A Distributionally Robust Optimization Approach: Numerical Experiments

+{Motivated by the sparseness intuition, we study the patterns of the optimal nurse pool design.
+To this end, we generate three sets of random instances of (OPD) based on the 10-unit system.
+In each set, we randomly select 4 units to have higher level of variability (denoted by $H$) and the remaining 6 units to have lower variability (denoted by $L$), as displayed in Table~\ref{Table:3 cases}.

+We specify what ``High'' and ``Low'' in Table~\ref{Table:3 cases} represent as follows: \begin{itemize} \item For low standard deviation of nurse demand, we use the sd$_j$ value in Table \ref{Table:5Unit-Parameters}; and for high standard deviation of nurse demand, we randomly generate sd$_j$ from the interval $[3, 4]$. \item For low absenteeism rate, we set $f_j(w_j) := (1-A^{\text{ u}}_j) w_j$, where $A^{\text{ u}}_j$ is randomly extracted from the interval $[0.10, 0.16]$; and for high absenteeism rate, we use $f_j(w_j)$ in Table \ref{Table:5Unit-Parameters}. \end{itemize} In addition, we set $T := Z^{\star}_1$ in (OPD), i.e., we search for sparse pool structures that produce the same operational flexibility as Structure~\ref{assump:one-pool}.

-We report the average number of each type appearing in an optimal pool design among all instances in Figure \ref{Fig:CI}, where the error bars represent the corresponding 80\%-confidence interval.
-From this figure, we observe that the Type-2 pools become dominant as we move to Cases 2 or 3.
-This once again confirms our conjecture numerically.
-In addition, we notice that the dominance of the Type-2 pools vanishes when moving from Case 3 to Case 1, i.e., when the variability of absenteeism decreases and that of demand remains unchanged.
-In contrast, the dominance of the Type-2 pools stays the same when moving from Case 3 to Case 2, i.e., when the variability of absenteeism remains unchanged and that of demand decreases.
-This indicates that the variability of nurse absenteeism plays a more important role in deciding the pattern of the optimal pool design.
-Hence, this result suggests that we should prioritize pooling together the units with higher variability, and especially those with higher nurse absence rates.
+We generate 40 instances for each set and report the patterns of optimal pool design in Figure~\ref{Fig:CI}, in which we call a pool ``$H$-$H$'' if all of its units come from $H$, ``$L$-$L$'' if all of its units come from $L$, and ``$H$-$L$'' if the units come from both $H$ and $L$.
+From this figure, we observe that $L$-$L$ pools and $H$-$L$ pools appear frequently in an optimal pool design in instance set 1, while $H$-$H$ pools become dominant in instance sets 2 and 3.
+Comparing the results of instance set 1 with those of set 3, we observe that $L$-$L$ pools vanish once we decrease the absenteeism rate in $L$-units.
+This indicates that (OPD) tends to pool together units with higher variability.
+In addition, comparing the results of sets 2 and 3, we observe that $H$-$H$ pools remain dominant regardless of the standard deviation of nurse demand.
+This indicates that the absenteeism rate plays a more important role than nurse demand in deciding the pattern of optimal pool design.
+This experiment suggests that we should prioritize pooling together the units with higher variability, especially those with higher absenteeism rates.}